 Because they take a year to produce blooms, it’s best not to try to grow them as annuals in warmer or cooler growing zones.

-But their cousin, larkspur (D. ajacis or Consolida ajacis) is perfect for that, and our annual larkspur growing guide is coming soon.
+But their cousin, larkspur (D. ajacis or Consolida ajacis) is perfect for that.

 Of the delphinium cultivars that adorn our gardens today, several are hybrids.